coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ## Learning Log

+### Tuesday, 8/08/2018

+I completed week 2 of [Mathematics for Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning), topics included:

+- The axiomatic definition of an inner product.
+- The dot product as an example of an inner product.
+- General definition of norms angles and orthogonality with respect to the inner product.
+- The inner product over a continuous domain; the inner product of a pair of functions as an integral and the inner product of a pair of random variables as their covariance.

+During the week's programming exercise I took a detour to review [broadcasting](https://docs.scipy.org/doc/numpy-1.13.0/user/basics.broadcasting.html) with numpy and read the relevant chapter from the [python data science handbook](https://jakevdp.github.io/PythonDataScienceHandbook/02.05-computation-on-arrays-broadcasting.html).
+I had an understanding of broadcasting that served me well in performing binary operations between scalars and arrays, and between pairs of arrays.
+My intuition was however not robust enough to generalise well to broadcasting pairs of matrices - which requires an intuition fit for three dimensions, after some [playing around]() I grokked it.

 ### Tuesday, 7/08/2018

 I completed week 1 of [Mathematics for Machine Learning: PCA](https://www.coursera.org/learn/pca-machine-learning) which covered some elementary statistics material, topics included: